Social Movements

 May 01 2024

-In this blog post, editor and content manager Heidi Samuelson looks at the 1971 Mayday Protests and anti-Vietnam war actions in Chicago in advance of the opening of Designing for Change: Chicago Protest Art of the 1960s–70s.
+In this blog post, editor and content manager Heidi Samuelson looks at the 1971 Mayday Protest and anti-Vietnam war actions in Chicago in advance of the opening of Designing for Change: Chicago Protest Art of the 1960s–70s.

 The Vietnam War sparked a massive antiwar protest movement throughout the United States beginning with demonstrations in the mid-1960s.
 Chicago became a major center of antiwar activity during this time.
 Perhaps most notable were the protests prior to and during the 1968 Democratic National Convention.
 These protests led to a federal investigation, and eight demonstrators (known as the Chicago Eight, later Seven) were famously charged with conspiring to use interstate commerce with intent to incite a riot.